Nick Calathes: Barcelona (2020–2022)

-On July 9, 2020, Calathes signed with FC Barcelona of the Spanish Liga ACB.
-On June 23, 2022, Calathes was excluded from the plans of Barcelona coach, Šarūnas Jasikevičius, for the 2022-2023 season, after arguments between the two ex-teammates and due to the decision of the Blaugrana to cut down on their budget.
+On July 9, 2020, Calathes signed with FC Barcelona of the Spanish Liga ACB and EuroLeague.
+Calathes helped Barcelona to the top of the 2021–22 Spanish championship and to two consecutive Copa del Rey (2021 and 2022) wins.
+He would also reach the EuroLeague Final Four in both seasons with the Catalans, finishing as runners-up in 2021.
+While at Barcelona, Calathes would set several individual records, such as the all-time assist leader in the EuroLeague or the assist record in a EuroLeague Final Four.
+On June 23, 2022, Calathes was excluded from the plans of Barcelona coach, Šarūnas Jasikevičius, for the 2022–23 season, after arguments between the two ex-teammates and due to the decision of the Blaugrana to cut down on their budget.

-Fenerbahçe (2022–present)
+Fenerbahçe (2022–2024)

-On August 23, 2022, he has signed with Fenerbahçe of the Turkish Basketball Super League (BSL).
+On August 23, 2022, Calathes signed a two-year contract with Fenerbahçe of the Turkish Basketball Super League (BSL).
+In a highly successful 2023–24 season, which saw Calathes reunite with his former coach Jasikevičius, Fenerbahçe made its return to the EuroLeague Final Four after a five-year break.
+The team also won the Turkish League and the Turkish Cup.

+AS Monaco (2024–present)

+On June 17, 2024, Calathes signed a two-year deal with AS Monaco of the French LNB Pro A and the EuroLeague, joining his former Panathinaikos teammate and EuroLeague all-time leading scorer Mike James.

 National team career

 Junior national team

 Calathes made his debut with the Greek junior national team at the 2008 FIBA Europe Under-20 Championship, where he averaged 11.2 points, 3.5 rebounds, and 3.7 assists in 22 minutes per game.
 With the Under-20 Greek junior national basketball team, he played in 10 games in total, scoring 115 points, averaging 11.5 points per game.